 Every time we were in our room we had those large glass doors open so we could listen to the sea.
 In fact, the weather was so balmy on our stay we had the doors open the last thing at night and first thing in the morning as we lay in bed relaxing and listening to the waves.
 Bliss.

 The room itself was comfortable enough, I would’ve preferred a bigger bed personally as I am used to a supering-sized bed at home.
 There is plenty of space for moving around, a desk and a few chairs to sit on.
 There is no mini-bar, as this is an eco-hotel.

-Rather, you can call to reception whenever you would like tea, coffee or water.
-We did this several times over the weekend and on every occasion somebody bought a tray of drinks within minutes.
+Rather, you can call the reception whenever you would like tea, coffee or water.
+We did this several times over the weekend and on every occasion, somebody bought a tray of drinks within minutes.
 I appreciated that we could so easily get a range of teas at any time, and I did also use this function to order breakfast in bed on our last morning.